 - Buy ENERGY STAR Appliances.
 Household appliances that bare the Department of Energy’s Energy Star logo have been tested and certified to meet the government’s minimum energy-efficiency standards.

-- Consider changing over to Ductless.
-The compact size of a ductless cooling system and its zoning capabilities allows for greater energy efficiency.
-Ductless cooling and heating systems follow ENERGY STAR guidelines, which means they are far more energy efficient than the minimum standards set forth by the U.S. federal government.
-Improved efficiency saves money, of course, but it also helps reduce your total carbon output.
-If you need more info on ductless contact us at Morris Heating and Air Conditioning.
+- Consider changing over to a ductless HVAC system.
+The smaller size of this type of cooling system, along with its zoning capabilities, allows for improved energy efficiency.
+Ductless HVAC systems also follow Energy Star guidelines meaning they are more energy efficient than those that only meet minimum standards established by the U.S. federal government.
+Improved efficiency results in more money in your pocket and less total carbon output.
+If you need more information on ductless systems, reach out today!

 At Morris Heating and Air Conditioning, we aim to not only find you the right heating and cooling systems for your home but also strive to be aware of the energy efficiency and impact the system may have on our precious environment.